Stills from Distance Discreet, video, July 2022

-Alongside her art practice, Cherry is an organizer.
-She is the founder of Krissy Talking Pictures, a video art organization in Philadelphia that makes space for queer artists without access to mainstream institutions.
+Alongside their art practice, Cherry is an organizer.
+They are the founder of Krissy Talking Pictures (KTP), a video art organization in Philadelphia that makes space for queer artists who have limited or no access to mainstream institutions.
 Through their work with KTP Nin has curated installations, exhibitions, and performances at underground spaces throughout Philadelphia and has lectured at The Wexner Center for the Arts, Haverford College, and University of Oxford (UK).
 They are a recipient of the Leeway Foundation's Art & Change Grant (2020), the Philadelphia Independent Media Fund (2021), a past artist in residence at Outpost Artist Resources in Queens, NY and the Wexner Center for the Arts.

 ★☆ ☆★ ☆★ ☆★ ☆★ ☆★ ☆★